GJeannin0/BlogPost/index.md

 ## What I learned working on DynArrays

 I had to learn about memory allocations to understand the different ways it can be done and how much it costs to use.
-For exemple I learned how having aligned memory could help a program operates faster, just by using the right adresses for the right elements.
+For example I learned how having aligned memory could help a program operates faster, just by using the right addresses for the right elements.

 I also learned to use tools I never used before like allocators.